 #10.
 Increased Ketones in the Blood

-The easiest way to confirm you’re in ketosis is to test your ketones using a blood-testing meter.
-You’re in ketosis once your ketone levels are at or above 0.5 mmol/L. Once your body converts to using ketones for fuel, your ketone levels may go down some from the initial rise.
+The easiest and most accurate way to confirm you’re in ketosis is to test your ketones using a blood ketone meter.
+You’re in ketosis once your blood ketone levels are at or above 0.5 mmol/L. Once your body converts to using ketones for fuel, your ketone levels may go down some from the initial rise.
 This doesn’t mean you aren’t in ketosis.
-As long as your ketones are registering 0.5 mmol/L or higher, you’re in ketosis!
+As long as your ketones are registering 0.5 mmol/L or higher, your body is still being programmed to burn fat and stay in ketosis!

 The Final Word

+Don’t expect to get into ketosis fast; it takes time for your body to adjust to your new metabolic state and a reliance on fat intake as its primary energy source rather than excessive grams of carbs.
 All of the above signs are indications that you’re in ketosis and on your way to the next step and the ultimate goal of a ketogenic lifestyle: fat adaptation.
-Being “fat adapted,” or being fully transitioned to relying on fat for energy can take many weeks to several months.
-But once you’re there, you’ll reap the benefits of continued fat loss, sustained energy and focus, less hunger and irritability between meals, and better overall health.
+Being “fat-adapted,” or being fully transitioned to relying on fat for energy can take many weeks to several months of dietary mindfulness, including watching your net carbs or total carbs depending on your preference.
+But once you’re there, you’ll reap the benefits of continued fat loss (great for people battling obesity), sustained energy and focus, less hunger and irritability between meals, and better overall wellness.